-We are required by the Rules of Professional Conduct of the Law Society of Upper Canada and the Code of Professional Conduct of the Canadian Bar Association to keep all information which you give us in confidence.
+We are required by the Rules of Professional Conduct of the Law Society of Ontario and the Code of Professional Conduct of the Canadian Bar Association to keep all information which you give us in confidence.

 The Law and the Courts protect your right to confidentiality for matters communicated to your lawyer by the rules of Solicitor – Client Privilege.
 A lawyer cannot be forced to disclose information received from a client unless the client consents to the disclosure.